markocupic/preloader-overlay/README.md

 # Preloader overlay
-Add a preloader overlay to contao.
+Cover body with an overlay (and icon) while page is loading.

 ## Configuration
-Go to Layout -> Themes
+1. Go to Layout -> Themes

-In the page layout settings simply add the j_preloader_overlay.html5 to your layout.
+2. In the page layout settings simply add the j_preloader_overlay.html5 to your layout.
 The extension depends on jQuery.